-to his father Ferdinand I (Grand Duke from 1587 to 1609), exalting his military virtues.
+Cardinal Carlo dedicated the third room of the Casino, and the largest one, to his father Ferdinand I (Grand Duke from 1587 to 1609), exalting his military virtues.
 Fresco captions are still present in this room, bearing witness to the chronological succession of the fresco narration-clockwise starting from the Port bezel.
-The room is mostly dedicated to the grand actions of Grand Duke Ferdinand and to the victories of the Knights of the Order of St. Stephen against the Turks during his reign.
+The room is mostly dedicated to the grand actions of the Order of St. Stephen against the Turks during his reign.
 The narration's aim is to underline Ferdinand's decisive role as State guarantor and defender of his people from a foreign menace.
-At the same time, it stresses the political and military
+At the same time, it stresses the political and military growth of the Grand Duchy of Tuscany in the Mediterranean chessboard.

 The frescoes are attributed mainly to Matteo Rosselli and Michelangelo Cinganelli.
-The vault's central portion presents five pains, one of which depicts a warrior with an unsheathed sword, the grand-ducal crown and the Medici coat of arms (most likely the personification of Mars, god of war).
+The vault's central portion presents five pains, one of which depicts a warrior with an unsheathed sword, the grandducal crown and the Medici coat of arms (most likely the personification of Mars, god of war).
 On each side of this figure, two virtues (Tameness and Prudence / Justice and Strength) support the arms of Cardinal Carlo, surmounted by a cardinal's hat.
 The segment ends with the representations of Aeolus slowing down the winds, and Neptune, god of the seas, holding the coat of arms of the Order of St. Stephen-a Medici military order commanded by the Grand Dukes and that played an important role in the battles against "the Turks" (an allusion to Tuscany's power over land and sea).